dsqmoore/developer/_posts/2010-01-01-streaming-items.md

     Pusher.channel_auth_endpoint  = account.socket.auth_url;

-## Configure Pusher
+## Subscribe and Listen

-Now for the fun part!
+Now let's get down to business.
 Subscribe to the items channel and listen for one of more of the events `"create"`, `"update"`, or `"delete"` which will be dispatched as items are, you guessed it, created, updated, or deleted.

     var itemsChannel = new Pusher(account.socket.api_key)
                              .subscribe(account.socket.channels.items)